 4 West Avenue Annex (346 N. West Avenue)

 Fayetteville, AR 72701

+For information regarding policies and procedures pertaining to alleged sexual harassment (including sexual assault), please see the Appendix to this policy.
 For information regarding policies and procedures pertaining to suspected hate crimes, please see Section XII of this policy.

 - Affirmative Action: Affirmative action is required under Executive Order 11246.
 It is designed to promote equal employment opportunity for protected class members in all policies and decisions affecting recruitment, selection, assignment, promotion, training, transfer, demotion, layoff, recall, termination, rates of pay or other forms of compensation, and all other terms and conditions of employment.